pvedu/photovoltaic/README.md

 This follows the conventions of other python functions such as strfdatetime.

 The library is designed to be as simple as possible and an "algorithm that runs".
-As such, most of the library is unashamedly procedural for simplicity.
-The syntax of object orientated code varies from language to language.
+While it is easier to install the whole library, it is also straighforward to cut/paste parts of the code.